palewire/first-automated-chart/docs/index.md

 Then pick the link appropriate for your operating system.
 The installation file is large so the download might take a while.

-Find the file in your downloads directory and double click it to begin the installation process.
+Find the file in your downloads directory and double click it to begin the process.
 Follow the instructions presented by the pop-up windows, sticking to the default options.

 ```{note}
 Your computer’s operating system might flag the JupyterLab Desktop installer as an unverified or insecure application.
 Don’t worry.
 The tool has been vetted by Project Jupyter’s core developers and it’s safe to use.